Frequently Asked Questions

 Which versions of 3DMark are available on Steam?

-3DMark, 3DMark 11 and 3DMark Vantage are available to buy from Steam.
+3DMark and 3DMark 11 are available to buy from Steam.
 These versions are the same as the Advanced Edition available from the Futuremark store.
 To download Basic Editions from Steam, look for the "Download Demo" button on the Steam store page.
+Additionally 3DMark Vantage product keys can be activated on Steam.

 Which versions of PCMark are available on Steam?